Gaalam/Gaalam/README.md

 ## Features

 ### 1. **Vendor Management**
-   - Manage IT vendors and their details (company, VAT number, country, contacts).
+   - Manage data about your IT vendors incl. tier, privileges, contracts, contact persons, documents in one place.
    - Visual representation of vendor relationships and key contacts.
    - Assign roles like **Vendor Manager**, **Compliance Officer**, and more.